kschweiger/TDDIntroduction/markdown/Getting_started.md

 # 1. Getting started

+## Concept
+The main propose of following a test-driven devepment schema is to esure good code quality and to get code that is well maintainable.
+This is accomplished by:

+1. Enusing all code works as intendet
+2. Folloing the test-driven approach generally leads to better factorized code

+The value of 1. is instantly clear, since testing a function does exactly this.
+Just that in a test-driven apprach this is done on a much more systematic level than just testing the code after writing it is.
+In additon this systematic approach leads to a situation, where changes in some different part of the code that effect other functions are immediatly noticable.
+The second item is less clear immediatly.
+The argument here is that writing testing is much easier (or even only possible) if the code factorizes functions in a meaning full way.

+An important additional concept is, to write the test before writing the function to be tested!

 ## Terminology
 Test-driven development comes with a lot of terminilogy that the reader should be familiar with.
 Different kinds of tests like **unit-tests** and **integration-tests**.
 For modern programming languages, there are **testing frameworks** (or test runner), that help oganizing, automating and formalizing tests.
 For python, commonly used ones are `unittest` (included in the standard library) or `pytest`.